IImpaq/scrumdinger/README.md

 By finishing this application I was able to learn Swift as well as SwiftUI and get myself familiar with provided features such as "speech to text".

 ## Notes
 This app/project was only developed for learning purposes.
-If you want to build this app yourself, I suggest taking a look at the tutorial yourself (see AAcknowledgments).
+If you want to build this app yourself, I suggest taking a look at the tutorial yourself (see Acknowledgments).

 ## Author
 Marcus Gugacs